-The US government has indicated its intent to alter its approach to international trade policy and in some cases to renegotiate, or potentially terminate, certain existing bilateral or multi-lateral trade agreements and treaties with foreign countries.
-In addition, the US government has initiated or is considering imposing tariffs on certain foreign goods, and related to this action, certain foreign governments, including China, have instituted or are considering imposing tariffs on certain US goods.
-It remains unclear what the US government or foreign governments will or will not do with respect to tariffs or other international trade agreements and policies.
-A trade war or other governmental action related to tariffs or international trade agreements or policies has the potential to adversely impact our supply chain and the domestic and foreign markets for our products and, thus, to have a material adverse effect on our business and results of operations.
+The U.S. government has indicated its intent to alter its approach to international trade policy and in some cases to renegotiate, or potentially terminate, certain existing bilateral or multi-lateral trade agreements and treaties with foreign countries.
+In addition, the U.S. government has initiated tariffs on certain foreign goods, and related to this action, certain foreign governments, including China, have instituted tariffs on certain U.S. goods.
+While negotiations continue on possible trade solutions, it remains unclear what the U.S. government or foreign governments will or will not do with respect to tariffs or other international trade agreements and policies.
+Further, a trade disruption related to tariffs or international trade agreements or policies has the potential to adversely impact our supply chain and the domestic and foreign markets for our products and, thus, to have a material adverse effect on our business and results of operations.